 Other than the breathtaking charm that Matt Bomer oozed on the screen, ‘White Collar’ also became famous for its premise comprising an FBI agent who seeks help from a convict.
 Though the concept per se isn’t anew, as we’ve seen such arrangements in movies, it is the humor and the sarcasm that the actors brought on to the screen that made some news.
-So much so, that it paved way for many other similar storylines portraying various Government agencies seeking help from convicts or criminal masterminds (either by force or by choice).
+So much so that it paved the way for many other similar storylines portraying various Government agencies seeking help from convicts or criminal masterminds (either by force or by choice).

 12. Breakout Kings (2011-2012)

 The now-canceled TV show stands out as one of the only close relatives of ‘White Collar’ as far as its plot is concerned.
 The TV series is constructed around a bunch of former and current U.S. Marshals, a few convicts, psycho-analysts, and behaviorists.
 Like all such shows go, Charlie, Ray, Shea, and Erica form quite a team, combined with the ingenuity of Dr. Lloyd.
 And don’t miss the special appearance of T-Bag from ‘Prison Break,’ the crossover which made ‘Breakout Kings’ even the more interesting.